-My Life Resembled a Rag Quilt
+When my Life Resembled a Rag Quilt

 Everyone starts life equally…at conception.
 From that moment on, we travel different paths to get where we’re going in life.
-Some, it seems, are destined to be perfect and then, for the rest of us…well, for me, I felt used and tossed aside, and about as a limp as a dish rag.
+Some, it seems, is destined to be perfect and then, for the rest of us…well, for me, I felt used and tossed aside, and about as a limp as a dish rag.

 For me, I had mostly a good childhood, but some really bad things happened.
 And it was those bad things that set me up to believe the statements I wrote above.
 I eventually grew to adulthood, married my high school sweetheart.

 My husband also had a great childhood, but with a few bad things happening to him along the way so he also was kind of ragged looking.
 We brought our ragged lives together and then had two great sons.
 Things were great, we looked like the happiest of couples, yet, deep down, inside, I knew something wasn’t right.
 Even though I was loved by an incredible husband and two sons, I felt “ragged.”